niclaslindstedt/ninjadog-base/README.md

 To do this, open PowerShell as Administrator and run:

 ```
-npm remove -g ninjakatt
+npm remove -g ninjadog
 ```

-If you're running ninjakatt as a service, you *first* need to remove the service:
+If you're running ninjadog as a service, you _first_ need to remove the service:

 ```
-sc delete ninjakatt
+sc delete ninjadog
 ```

 Then run the uninstall command above.

 # Configuration

-The ninjakatt configuration is stored in `%USERPROFILE%/AppData/Roaming/ninjakatt/settings.json`
+The ninjadog configuration is stored in `%USERPROFILE%/AppData/Roaming/ninjadog/settings.json`

-You might want to install some ninjakatt plugins before editing this file and running the program.
+You might want to install some ninjadog plugins before editing this file and running the program.

 You need to restart the program after changing the settings.

 # Plugins

-Install a plugin just like you installed ninjakatt:
+Install a plugin just like you installed ninjadog:

 ```
 npm install -g <plugin name>